 On a Montevideo city bus headed back to Ciudad Vieja, Christmas decorations catch my eye.
 I get off the bus to look at them closer.

 This Plaza is not far from Independence Plaza.
 Today, there are spectators lounging on benches, not in any hurry to move down to Independence Plaza and face the huge imposing statue of General Artigas surrounded by government offices and fancy hotels.

 This little intimate plaza belongs in Alice in Wonderland.

 There is a funny looking Christmas tree that is so perfect it is not perfect.
 There are three pink flamingos in a pond that has nothing to do with Christmas but adds the right color.
 There is a balloon astronaut five feet above the ground.
 There is an airplane and little butterflies.
 A fountain that was dormant has been filled with water for the Holiday Season.

 The most satisfying Christmas depiction I witness is three wise men on camels.
 There are some who doubt there is even one wise man in this world, but, that is too harsh.
 There may be as many as ten.

 They don’t say a word, and that, to me, is as profound a statement as you can not make.

 The Theatro Solis is a renovated landmark in Montevideo dedicated to the performing arts, fine arts, and community awareness of the arts.

 It was restored completely in the 1950s and looks now like it did in the 1800s.
-When you walk inside you are greeted by ushers and today is good because an English speaking tour is beginning and I am hustled along to join it.
+When you walk inside you are greeted by ushers and today is good to visit because an English speaking tour is beginning and I am hustled along to join it.
 There is no charge and the two young ladies who take myself and a young man from New Zealand under their wings answer our most boring questions.

-My tour begins in a reception area just outside the theater’s Presidential boxes reserved for the President, his wife, and important guests.
+My tour begins in a reception area just outside the theater’s Presidential boxes that are reserved for the President, his wife, and important guests.